khanadm/Django-Deployment-on-EC2-server/README.md

 ![allowed host in setting.py](https://user-images.githubusercontent.com/106643382/198976359-7d1f5fc0-ecc5-46dd-a42d-f5090418ea6d.png "allowed host in setting.py")

 Next in DATABASES section change the setting with postgreSQL database information.
 We need to tell Django to use the psycopg2 adapter.
-Give database name, the database username, the database user’s password, and then specify that the database is located on the local computer.
+Give database name, the database username, the database user’s password.

 ![Database information](https://user-images.githubusercontent.com/106643382/198979509-65f34a03-9025-4678-9958-57c947126a3c.png "Database information")